-Pedersen (2019) employs sentiments as proxies for forecasters' mood and shows that they can explain the biases in their output growth and inflation nowcasts.
+2 Pedersen (forthcoming) employs sentiments as proxies for forecasters' mood and shows that they can explain the biases in their output growth and inflation nowcasts.

-The paper by Gallardo and Pedersen (2008) contains an evaluation of business surveys for the manufacturing sector in Latin American countries.
+3 The paper by Gallardo and Pedersen (2008) contains an evaluation of business surveys for the manufacturing sector in Latin American countries.

-The composite leading indicators for Chile calculated by Gallardo and Pedersen (2007) and Pedersen (2009a) do not include sentiment indicators because of too few data available.
+4 The composite leading indicators for Chile calculated by Gallardo and Pedersen (2007) and Pedersen (2009a) do not include sentiment indicators because of too few data available.

-(2009b), which was made with less than six years of Chilean business survey data available.
-Similar analyses are those by Deitz and Steindel (2005) with U.S. data, Klein and Özmucur (2010) for European countries and de Mello and Figueiredo (2014) for Brazil.
+business survey data available.
+Similar analyses are those by Deitz and Steindel (2005) with US data, Klein and Özmucur (2010) for European countries and de Mello and Figueiredo (2014) for Brazil.

-After a brief description of the surveys in section II, section III presents some exercises with the purpose of assessing the extent to which the Chilean business and consumer surveys anticipate economic activity.
+After a brief description of the surveys in section 2, section 3 presents some exercises with the objective of assessing the extent to which the Chilean business and consumer surveys anticipate economic activity.
 The last section offers some concluding remarks.
 The data employed are described in appendix A, while the appendices B to D report the results of tests and robustness exercises.